belle2/basf2/tracking/doc/trackFinding/qualityIndicators.rst

 As a consequence, **the overall track finding efficiency increases** slightly (by up to 0.5%).
 This could be improved to more than 2% while the fake and clone rate are reduced further by choosing a tighter cut on the CDC QI as mentioned above.

 The RecoTrack QI was trained with CDC QI, VXD quantities and track quantities.
+The current weight file is trained on MC16, using the script
+:doxygen:`combined_quality_estimator_teacher.py <classcombined__quality__estimator__teacher_1_1MasterTask>`,
+which uses the official ``basf2_mva.teacher`` to train the BDT.
 It no longer needs VXD QI as input, as it directly use VXD quantities that used to train VXD QI.
+Since one track could contain two SVD parts, one before CDC and one after CDC, the current method can take this into account.
 In the moment no cut on the RecoTrack QI is performed.
 Instead, **the RecoTrack QI is available at the analysis level by the variable :b2:var:`trackQualityIndicator`**.

 It is assumed that the modelling of more properties with large separation potential between fakes, clones and truth tracks improved in the